AG: Illinois lottery employee accused of stealing, redeeming winning tickets

 Derrick reportedly removed certain books, which he then took to separate retailers to redeem for prize money.
 His actions are believed to occur between March 23 and April 13, 2022.

-Mack was charged with two counts of theft of governmental property greater than $500 but less than $10,000, class 2 felonies punishable by three to seven years in prison.
+Mack was charged with two counts of theft of government property greater than $500 but less than $10,000, class 2 felonies punishable by three to seven years in prison.

 Both men are due in court on March 30.